kbullaughey/lstm-play/01-mlp.md

 [torch.DoubleTensor of size 3]
 </pre>

-We can then declare a linear map nn module, copy in the parameters for our linear map (setting the bais to zero):
+We can then declare a linear map nn module, copy in the parameters for our linear map (setting the bias to zero):

 {% highlight lua %}
 m = nn.Linear(3,3)